netceteragroup/skele/packages/system/README.md

 ```

 The extension slot definition takes a function that produces a new **extension** for that
-slo, everytime it is called (it will be called for every Unit that wants to provide
+slot, everytime it is called (it will be called for every Unit that wants to provide
 extensions to that slot).

 The **extension** itself, is an object that is required to respond to the a no-arg `collect()` method.
 The method should return the extension data that would be fed in the unit that delcared it.
 The
 returned value has to be an JS Object.

-That extension instan ce should also provide a mini-dsl used to define an extension.
+That extension instance should also provide a mini-dsl used to define an extension.
 In this case,
 that's the `define` method, which is used to define a route.

 The Unit that declares the **extension slot** receives all the _contributed extensions_ via
 the dependency mechanism.

-In the example above, the `routes` onject is an _extension slot_ defined by the `router` Unit.
+In the example above, the `routes` object is an _extension slot_ defined by the `router` Unit.
 The `router` Unit acceptes _contributed extensions_ by declaring a `routes` dependency.

 To contribute routes (extensions) another Unit does: